A NSW Government website

 Cultural watering plans

-The department has committed to increasing Aboriginal ownership of and access to water for cultural and economic purposes (NSW Water Strategy).
+The NSW Government has committed to increasing Aboriginal ownership of and access to water for cultural and economic purposes.

 • drinking